orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ Delete the tools you don’t use. --->

-We develop following security best practices and frameworks (OWASP Top 10, SANS Top 25).
 We use the following best practices to ensure the highest level of security in our software:
 - Developers participate in regular security training to learn about common vulnerabilities and threats
+- All code is committed and tracked to individuals
+- We do not use live data for testing or on local development environments
-- We review our code for security vulnerabilities
+- We review our code for security vulnerabilities and validate all inputs to maintain integrity of data
-- We regularly update our dependencies and make sure none of them has known vulnerabilities
+- We regularly update our dependencies and make sure none of them has known vulnerabilities automatically through every deployment
-- We use Static Application Security Testing (SAST) to detect basic security vulnerabilities in our codebase
+- We use Static Application Security Testing (SAST) to detect basic security vulnerabilities in our codebase automatically in every deployment
-- We use Dynamic Application Security Testing (DAST) to scan our applications
-- We rely on [yearly | bi-annually | quarterly] third-party security experts to perform penetration tests of our applications.
+- We rely on yearly third-party CREST accredited security experts to perform penetration tests of our applications.
+We fix all critical, high risks found immediately and medium and low risks are scheduled in to the road map respectively.

 ## Responsible disclosure